MarcinWachowiak/gr-aoa/README.md

 **Usage:**

-For exemplary flowcharts and use cases visit examples directory
+For exemplary flowcharts and use cases visit the examples directory.